leandroptavares/leandroptavares/README.md

 📚 Web Development Teaching Assistant at <a href="https://www.lewagon.com/amsterdam">Le Wagon</a>

-🌱 Currently focusing on TypeScript and Vue.js
+🌱 Currently focusing on TypeScript, React and Vue.js

 👯 I’m looking to collaborate on exciting projects